Control Catalog Guide

 Applies in continuous integration and deployment pipelines.

-Families group controls by theme.
-The Layer 2 schema requires at least one family when the catalog defines its own controls.
-Each control’s family field must match the id of one of these groups.
+Groups group controls by theme.
+The Layer 2 schema requires at least one group when the catalog defines its own controls.
+Each control’s group field must match the id of one of these groups.

 | Field | Required | Description |